 Blue skies and the blues, guys.

-We are a year down the line from when we first learnt about Covid 19 and began our first faltering steps to deal with a pandemic.
+The months have turned into years, since we first learnt about Covid 19 and began our first faltering steps to deal with a pandemic.

 It would have been apt to have felt depressed then.

 At the point where our liberty became restricted, we learnt to work from home, we adapted, adopted and managed.

 “Unprecedented times” kept us physically apart but drew us together psychically, nationally.